 - If someone likes you, they WANT to hear your news!
 What amused you today?
 What’s been happening?
 How is work going?

-- People love to be told why they’re special.
+- People get a huge boost from being told why they’re special.
 Don’t be afraid to tell them!
-You’ll fill them with love and give them a confidence boost.
+You’ll fill them with love and give them confidence.

 - Be silly!
 Doodle something.
 Tell a joke.